DuneRanger/Large-Number-Library/documentation-user.md

 void importBits(std::vector<uint64_t>::iterator beginWords, std::vector<uint64_t>::iterator endWords, int wordOffset = 0);
 ```

-The first overload will rewrite all words, starting from the least significant word, until either the end of `newWords` or the end of the class instances words.
+The first overload will overwrite all of the words of `*this`, starting from the least significant word, until either the end of `newWords` or the end of the class instances words.
 Any additional words in `newWords` will be ignored.
 If any words weren't modified, their value will be set to zero.
+Using this overload is the recommended way of casting a lower bit `int_limited` to a larger bit `int_limited`.

 The second overloads accepts 3 additional arguments: the `startIndex` for `newWords`, the `endIndex` for `newWords` and the `wordOffset` for the class instances words.

 In this case, the bits will start to be imported from `newWords[startIndex]` to `newWords[endIndex - 1]`.
-If `wordOffset` is omitted, then the rewrite will start from the least significant bit, otherwise it will start from `wordOffset`.
+If `wordOffset` is omitted, then the overwrite will start from the least significant bit, otherwise it will start from `wordOffset`.
 Any non-modified words (even those before `wordOffset`) will be set to zero.
+A range error is thrown if any of the values are negative.

-The third overload accepts iterators over the presumed `newWords` vector, rewriting bits from first iterator to the (non-inclusive) second iterator.
+The third overload accepts iterators over the presumed `newWords` vector, overwriting bits from first iterator to the (non-inclusive) second iterator.
 Additionally, there is the option to set the `wordOffset`.
 Any non-modified words (even those before `wordOffset`) will be set to zero.
+A range error is thrown if `wordOffset` is negative.

 `exportBits()` is a member function that returns all of the words saved in the class instance, as a vector of unsigned 64 bit integers (least significant word first).